caizhongang/humman_toolbox/README.md

 - R: rotation matrix
 - T: translation vector

-R, T form world2cam transformation.
+R, T form **world2cam** transformation.
 The world coordinate system is the same as kinect_color_000 coordinate system.

-Each .json consists of the following:
+Each .json consists of parameters for 10 color cameras and 10 depth cameras:
 ```text
 {
     "kinect_color_000": {